 205.01.
 Prior to the approval of the final plat, the developer shall place with the appropriate Highway District or with Kootenai County a surety bond, cash deposit, certified check, negotiable bond or irrevocable bank letter of credit in the amount of 150 percent of the total estimated cost of construction of the remaining and/or unfinished improvements as estimated by the Highway District and in accordance with the current Kootenai County Subdivision Ordinance.
-In the event the developer completes construction and does not bond for the improvements, he shall provide a two (2) year guarantee on completed work in a form acceptable to the Highway District prior to the Highway District signing the final plat.
+In the event the developer completes construction and does not bond for the improvements, the developer shall provide a two (2) year guarantee on completed work in an amount equivalent to 10% of the engineer's estimate of construction improvements prior to the Highway District signing the final plat.
 Any financial guarantee shall be in a form approved by the District.
 A bond placed with Kootenai County shall also name the Highway District.